blue-span/bluespan.gg/source/giveaway.rst

 Send a message to ``bluespan.gg#8616`` on the `Blue Span Discord Server`_.

-.. note:: If you attempt to impersonate a giveaway winner, you will be **permanently banned** from future giveaways, and possibly stream chat/Discord as well.
+.. note:: If you attempt to impersonate a giveaway winner, you will be **permanently banned** from future giveaways, stream chat, and Discord.

 .. _`Blue Span Discord Server`: https://discord.gg/2nhPhsN